Princeton Review names RIT among best colleges

 High marks for academics, innovation and opportunities for real-world work experience

 Rochester Institute of Technology is again being recognized by The Princeton Review as one of the nation’s best universities for undergraduate education.
 The education-services company features RIT in the just-published 2015 edition of its annual book The Best 379 Colleges.
 Within the edition, RIT was also ranked as having the ninth best college radio station.

 In its profile on RIT, The Princeton Review quotes extensively from students at the university who were surveyed for the book.

 According to a summary of student comments, “Rochester Institute of Technology is bursting at the seams with a myriad of fantastic academic opportunities.
 Students here greatly value the fact that the university maintains a strong ‘focus on innovation’ and heavily encourages ‘collaboration [between] business and technology.’…Moreover, an RIT education isn’t merely theoretical.
 Indeed, undergrads have many chances to participate in (all) manner of labs and workshops, applying what they study and participating in a number of hands-on experiences.”

-“RIT’s outstanding academics are the chief reason we chose it for this book and we strongly recommend it to applicants,” said Robert Franek, Princeton Review’s Senior VP-Publisher and author of The Best 380 Colleges.
-“We make our selections primarily based on data we collect through our annual surveys of administrators at several hundred four-year colleges.
-Additionally, we give considerable weight to observations from our school visits, opinions of our staff and our 23-member National College Counselor Advisory Board, and an unparalleled amount of feedback we get from our surveys of students attending these schools.
-We also keep a wide representation of colleges in the book by region, size, selectivity and character.”
+“RIT offers outstanding academics, which is the chief reason we selected it for the book,” said Robert Franek, Princeton Review’s senior vice president, publisher and author of the publication.
+“We base our choices primarily on data we obtain in our annual surveys of administrators at these schools and at hundreds of other colleges.
+We take into account input we get from our staff, our 27-member National College Counselor Advisory Board, our personal visits to schools, and the sizable amount of feedback we get from our surveys of students attending these schools.
+We also work to maintain a wide representation of colleges in the book by region, size, selectivity and character.”

 The Princeton Review is just one of several national rankings received by RIT.